-The interns receive systematic support through ACP's consistent, standardized program modeling the Texas Beginning Educator Support System (TxBESS).
-The intern is assigned a mentor and a field supervisor (field supervisors and mentors are experienced educators and trained in TxBESS modules).
+The interns receive systematic support through ACP's consistent, standardized program modeling the Texas Teacher Evaluation and Support System (T-TESS).
+The intern is assigned a mentor and a field supervisor (field supervisors are experienced educators and trained in T-TESS modules).

 The field supervisor holds an initial meeting with the intern during the first three weeks of the teaching assignment.
 The field supervisor evaluates the interns twice each semester.
 The first evaluation takes place within the first six weeks of the teaching assignment.
 After the class observations (minimum of 45 minutes in length), the field supervisor documents the instructional practices observed and provides written feedback through interactive conferences with the intern.
 A copy of the written feedback is submitted to the school administrator.
 Formal and informal consulting continue regularly and as needed.
-The field supervisor mentor schedules conferences with the administrator and mentor, and completes a year end recommendation form for certification.
+The field supervisor schedules conferences with the administrator and mentor, and completes a year end recommendation form for certification.
 When needed, the field supervisor may devise a professional development plan and calendar that outlines areas for improvement.